Welcome to Yingtao’s Homepage!

 Skillset

-Mostly about core ML (statistics, convex optimization, graphical model, reinforcement learning, etc.) and coding with Pytorch and CUDA, but also have the pleasure to learn human decision bias (behavioral econ) and utility theory from Ph.D.-level economics courses to aid my research.
+Mostly about core ML (statistics, convex optimization, graphical model, reinforcement learning, etc.) and coding with Pytorch and CUDA, but also have the pleasure to learn human decision bias, healthcare informatics to aid my research.